hperrin/svelte-material-ui/MIGRATING.md

 SMUI 9 has migrated away from MDC-Web, since MDC-Web has been abandoned.

+## Breaking Changes

 - All "@material" packages you're using should be migrated to the equivalent "@smui" packages.
+- Simple Tooltips now require a Label component (can be imported from `@smui/tooltip` or `@smui/common`) wrapping their text.
+(Rich tooltips still use the Content component.)
+- IconButton should now always contain at least one Icon child.
+- Kitchen now includes a `dismissIcon$` prefix.
+If you used `dismiss$class`, you should probably now change it to `dismissIcon$class`.
+- In Slider, the input now appears inside the "thumb" element.
+- Fullscreen and Sheet Dialogs should now have a new CloseTooltipWrapper component surrounding the close button.
+- The close button in a Sheet Dialog should be a child of the Dialog, not the Content.

+## Changes

+- IconButton now has a `focusRing` property to control whether the focus ring is shown.
+- Dialog now has a `scrimRemoved` property to remove the Scrim behind the dialog.
+- Form Field now has a `justify` property to justify the label and input.

 # SMUI 7 -> SMUI 8